Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Introduction

 Whereas IR pump-SFG probe spectroscopy is utilized to measure the lifetime $T_1$ of a vibrational population, the dephasing time $T_2$ of the induced polarization can be directly obtained from time-domain SFG spectroscopy~\cite{Ueb97}.
 There, the IR pulse excites a coherent polarization whose decay is subsequently probed by the time-delayed VIS pulse.
 The measured phase relaxation, also called free-induction decay (FID), is linked to the SFG spectrum via Fourier transform~\cite{Hes02}.
 Thus, deviations in the FID affect the spectral response and vice versa.
 Previous IR-VIS SFG studies have investigated the effect of linear and nonlinear optical properties on the static spectra of solid materials~\cite{Bar94,She08} as well as both the frequency- and time-domain response of adsorbate vibrations~\cite{Bon00} and interfacial systems~\cite{Rok03,Bor05}.\\

-Here, the SFG response of bulk phonons in silicon carbide, a robust semiconducting crystal with a broad range of applications~\cite{Fis17}, has been investigated.
-Besides an examination of the vibrational modes in the steady state, time-domain SFG measurements are performed on a femtosecond timescale.
-Thus, the experimental data allow to analyze the relation between the free-induction decay and changes in the transient SFG spectra.
-Further, model simulations of the time-domain SFG response are compared with the observed behavior.
-Finally, consequences for the spectral resolution in time-resolved SFG experiments are discussed.
+Here, the SFG response in the spectral range of the optical phonons in silicon carbide, a robust semiconducting crystal with a broad range of applications~\cite{Fis17}, has been investigated.
+Besides the typical frequency-domain SFG spectroscopy, also time-domain SFG measurements are performed.
+The experimental data allow to analyze the relation between the free-induction decay and changes in the transient SFG spectra, supported by simulations of the time-domain SFG response.
+Finally, consequences for the spectral resolution in time-domain SFG experiments are discussed.